remix-run/remix/docs/guides/migrating-react-router-app.md

 In a client-rendered app, you will have an index HTML file that includes the DOM node for mounting your React app.
 The root route will render markup that mirrors the structure of this file.

-Create a new file called `root.jsx` (or `root.tsx`) in the a new `app` directory.
+Create a new file called `root.jsx` (or `root.tsx`) in your `app` directory.
 The contents of that file will vary, but let's assume that your `index.html` looks something like this:

 ```html filename=index.html
 <!DOCTYPE html>